Fix: The request failed due to a fatal device hardware error

 If chkdsk is unable to locate any errors, press Windows + E, navigate to the access window, right-click on the drive and click Properties.
 Once in properties, click on the tab Tools and select Check under Error checking.
 Wait for the process to complete and reboot your computer.

-Since this error also occurs in portable hard drives, you can try formatting the drive and see if this fixes the problem.
-Also, if your drive is not initialized properly, this error might also come forward.
-Make sure that the hard drive is initialized and the correct partition style is selected.
+Since this error also occurs in portable hard drives, you can try formatting the drive to see if this fixes the problem.
+Also, if your drive is not initialized properly, this error might also appear.
+Ensure that the hard drive is initialized and the correct partition style is selected.

 1. To format the portable hard drive, press Windows + E and navigate to the drive access page.
 Right-click on the drive and select Format.

-2. Remove the check Quick format and format your drive properly.
-After formatting, unplug the drive, plug it again and check.
+2. Uncheck Quick format and format your drive properly.
+After formatting, unplug the drive, plug it in again and check.

 1. If the drive is not initialized, press Windows + R, type “diskmgmt.msc” and press Enter.
 Right-click on the volume and select Initialize Disk.
 Select the correct partition type and proceed.

-Note: If even after following all the solutions the error message persists, it is advised that you try plugging the hardware to another computer and check if it gets detected.
+Note: If, after following all the solutions, the error message persists, it is advised to try plugging the hardware into another computer to check if it gets detected.
 If the error still persists, consider replacing your hard drive.

 ABOUT THE AUTHOR